nonomal/Olares/docs/manual/best-practices/set-custom-domain.md

    ![domain added](/images/manual/tutorials/domain-added.png#bordered)

-:::info
+:::tip
-TXT verification typically completes within 30 minutes.
+- TXT verification typically completes within 30 minutes.
 NS record verification may take up to 2 hours.
 If the whole process exceeds 3 hours, check with your DNS provider.

+- Once verification is successful, do not modify the NS record.
+Doing so will cause the custom domain resolution to fail, making it inaccessible.
 :::

 Once TXT and NS records are verified, your domain is successfully added to Olares Space.